Everyone

 Retirement

-An employer cannot force an employee to retire except in very limited circumstances.
+When an employee retires, the process is generally the same as when they resign.
+An employer cannot force an employee to retire, except in specific circumstances.

 Exceptions to the retirement age rule